Dental Cavities and Caries

 FAQs About Dental Cavity Treatment in St. Charles, IL

-Yes, composite fillings are safe.
+Yes, composite fillings are even safer.
 They are made of a mixture of glass or quartz filler and a resin binder and are FDA-approved for use in teeth.
 There is no evidence that composite fillings are harmful to your health.

 After your dentist gives you a composite filling, it is important to practice good oral hygiene habits.
 This means brushing and flossing your teeth regularly and avoiding foods that are high in sugar.
 It is also important to see your dentist for regular checkups so that they can check the status of your filling and make sure that it is still in good condition.

 How long do composite fillings last?